Nondiscrimination & Non-harassment Policy

 Under the College’s policy, harassing, discriminatory, or retaliatory behaviors will not be tolerated.
 Therefore, it is the responsibility of every member of the College community to strictly comply with the policy and any procedures directed by the College President to implement the policy.
-This includes notifying each employee/student of his or her rights and responsibilities under the College’s Nondiscrimination and Non- harassment Policy.
+This includes notifying each employee/student of their rights and responsibilities under the College’s Nondiscrimination and Non- harassment Policy.
 Management and staff will be held accountable to take reasonable action to maintain work sections and educational environments free of conduct that causes, or reasonably could be considered to cause intimidation, hostility, discrimination, or retaliation.

 At any point in the procedure, an individual with concerns about discrimination and/or harassment may file a complaint with (1) the Office for Civil Rights of the United States Department of Education; (2) the Equal Employment Opportunity Commission (“EEOC”); (3) the Oregon Bureau of Labor and Industries (“BOLI”) Civil Rights Division; or (4) the Department of Community Colleges and Workforce Development.